Why should you enter a Masters competition?February 25, 2015

 Enjoy swimming but not convinced that competing is the route for you?
-Our ASA Masters Officer, Sharon Lock, explains why there’s no greater mark of progress than competitive Masters swimming…
+Our Masters Officer, Sharon Lock, explains why there’s no greater mark of progress than competitive Masters swimming…

 So you’ve been training regularly for a while and you’re feeling good.
 You’re working hard in the pool and feel like you’re improving.
 It’s enjoyable, even if some days are tough, and now you’re thinking “what’s next?”